chrisnunes57/nyt-mini-crosswords/README.md

 Once you have a valid `config.json`, you can scrape the data yourself by following these steps.

 1. Run `scraper.py` to populate `data.json` with data.
-    - This might take a minute, depending on how many crosswords you request
+    - This might take a minute, as it will make a request for each day in the desired date range
 3. Once `data.json` is populated, run `frequencies.py` to print analysis to stdout
     - It's a lot of output, so it can be useful to pipe to a file, like `python frequencies.py > text.out`